 Cathepsin X has been shown to modulate signal transduction by interacting with integrin receptors.
 It can interact independently of proteolysis, through direct binding of the RGD motif in pro-cathepsin X with integrins or via proteolysis, through cleavage of integrin receptors by active cathepsin X (23, 24).
 In macrophages and monocytes, cleavage of β2-integrin receptor Mac-1 (CD11b/CD18) leads to increased phagocytosis, cell adhesion and activation of T lymphocytes (25) while, in dendritic cells, this cleavage is required for their adhesion and maturation (26).

 Cysteine peptidases are probably best known for their role in the activation and migration of T lymphocytes.
 In the latter, for example, cathepsin X modulates the activity of β2 integrin receptor lymphocyte function-associated antigen 1 (LFA-1), thus enhancing T lymphocyte migration and homotypic aggregation (27).
 Even more prominent is the involvement of cysteine cathepsins in activation of MHC class II-dependent T cells.
 In antigen presenting cells they participate in two main processes, the first being the degradation of invariant chain (Ii), a chaperone that prevents premature loading of peptide to MHC class II molecules, while the second one is the degradation of endocytosed antigens to antigenic peptides.
 The degradation of Ii is a stepwise process including, first, formation of the 22 kDa LIP (leupeptin-induced protein)-fragment, followed by formation of the 10 kDa SLIP (small-leupeptin-induced protein)-fragment and finally CLIP (class-II associated invariant chain peptide)-fragment (28).
 The rate-limiting step is the conversion of SLIP to CLIP, catalysed by cathepsin S in dendritic and B cells, by cathepsin V in thymic epithelial cells and by both enzymes in macrophages (29).
 In macrophages an additional peptidase, cathepsin F, can also catalyse the final Ii degradation step (30).
 The first steps of Ii processing in antigen presenting cells are less specific and involve multiple peptidases, among them legumain.
 However, it is not clear whether legumain cleaves Ii directly or is involved in Ii processing indirectly, through activation of cathepsins (31–33).
 In addition to preventing premature peptide loading, Ii is also involved in the migration of dendritic cells.
 Accumulation of Ii inhibits dendritic cell migration while proteolytic degradation of Ii makes them migrate faster (34).
+The degradation of endocytosed proteins into immunogenic peptides involves various cathepsins, as well as legumain.
+The difference in generation as well as distruction of immunogenic peptides may trigger specific MHC class II dependent T cell response (28).